 4. La Sagrada Familia

-Have you found yourself wondering where everyone gets those gorgeous shots of La Sagrada Familia with the trees framing it and the perfect wall for them to sit on?
+This is one of those Instagram places in Barcelona that you probably found yourself wondering where exactly it is near the Sagrada.
+Everyone gets those gorgeous shots of La Sagrada Familia with the trees framing it and the perfect wall for them to sit on?
 Look no further.
 What you’re looking for is Plaça de Gaudí on the northeast side of the cathedral.
 If the pond has water in, make sure to get those gorgeous reflection shots too!

 5. La Sagrada Familia rooftop view